☆ Music reviews ☆

 The show really starts at fourth song: Luc(sic) pt 1, and also starting the Luv(sic) Hexalogy, you can see in the crowd how it truly lights up.
 Drums and keyboards sound exactly like samples extracted straight from a Nujabes record, bass and guitar nailed a good tone that complements great with the rest of the band, and the scratches were done flawlessly.
 Gotta love the transition from Luv(sic) pt 1 to pt 2 tho.

 Luv(sic) pt 2 sounds incredible here, almost ethereal-like.
-Shing knows how to move the audience, and he's so energetic despite of his age.
+Shing knows how to move the audience, and he's so energetic despite his age.
 In the middle of the song, Shing introduces Uyama Hiroto, who steps in with a wind instrument — I'm not sure if it is a flute or a sax, I'm no expert — just in time for a breathtaking solo.
 It sounds beautiful.
 It's breathtaking to see Shing and Hiroto together after so many years, two legends on stage.

 Luv(sic) pt 3 was perfect too.
 I loved the guitar solo, and the piano solo Hiroto-san did.
 Luv(sic) pt 4 sounded magical, I gotta highlight how good the bassline is here, it got stuck inside my head for a while.

 Luv(sic) pt 5 included a bass solo, but the bass was kinda back at the mix, they increased it later.
-Part 6 were great, it was Uyama's remix version, and he showed off with the flute.
+Part 6 as great, it was Uyama's remix version, and he showed off with the flute.
 And with that ends the Hexalogy.

 Shing tells that he had been living in Hawaii, and wrote this next song 'Southside' about the scenery there.
 I liked it, the chorus is catchy.
 After that, Shing presents the next song: 'One Day' by Uyama Hiroto.
 They feature Troy Everett, who has an angelic voice, absolutely beautiful.
 Troy's mic was kinda low in volume, they should have turned it up, you can't miss a voice like that, man.
 He's an amazing violinist too.